Florida: 2000–present

 In 2010, more than 63% of state voters approved the initiated Amendments 5 and 6 to the state constitution, to ensure more fairness in districting.
 These have become known as the Fair District Amendments.
-As a result of the 2010 United States Census, Florida gained two House of Representative seats in 2012.
+As a result of the 2010 United States census, Florida gained two House of Representative seats in 2012.
 The legislature issued revised congressional districts in 2012, which were immediately challenged in court by supporters of the above amendments.

 The court ruled in 2014, after lengthy testimony, that at least two districts had to be redrawn because of gerrymandering.
 After this was appealed, in July 2015 the Florida Supreme Court ruled that lawmakers had followed an illegal and unconstitutional process overly influenced by party operatives, and ruled that at least eight districts had to be redrawn.
 On December 2, 2015, a 5–2 majority of the Court accepted a new map of congressional districts, some of which was drawn by challengers.
 Their ruling affirmed the map previously approved by Leon County Judge Terry Lewis, who had overseen the original trial.
 It particularly makes changes in South Florida.
 There are likely to be additional challenges to the map and districts.

 According to The Sentencing Project, the effect of Florida's felony disenfranchisement law is such that in 2014, "[m]ore than one in ten Floridians—and nearly one in four African-American Floridians—are [were] shut out of the polls because of felony convictions", although they had completed sentences and parole/probation requirements.

 The state switched back to the GOP in the 2016 presidential election, and again in 2020, when Donald Trump headed the party's ticket both times.
-2020 marked the first time Florida sided with the eventual loser of the national election since 1992.
+2020 marked the first time Florida sided with the eventual loser of the presidential election since 1992.

 In the 2018 elections, the ratio of Republican to Democratic representation fell from 16:11 to 14:13.
 The U.S. Senate election between Democratic incumbent senator Bill Nelson and then governor Rick Scott was close, with 49.93% voting for the incumbent and 50.06% voting for the former governor.
 Republicans also held onto the governorship in a close race between Republican candidate Ron DeSantis and Democratic candidate Andrew Gillum, with 49.6% voting for DeSantis and 49.3% voting for Gillum.
 In 2022, incumbent Governor DeSantis won reelection by a landslide against Democrat Charlie Crist.
 The unexpectedly large margin of victory led many pundits to question Florida's perennial status as a swing state, and instead identify it as a red state.